 - Vitamin E is present in high amounts in foods like sunflower seeds.
 Vitamin E, like vitamin C, is also an antioxidant.

 - Magnesium is present in foods like pumpkin seeds and chia seeds.
-Magnesium has a laxative effect when used in large doses as it helps to stimulate peristalsis through its osmotic effect across colonic membranes.
+Magnesium may support digestive health through its effects on colonic membranes.

 - Potassium is present in high amounts in foods like apricots and lentils.
-Hypokalemia (or low potassium) can impair gastric motility and even paralysis.
+Adequate potassium levels are important for maintaining normal gastric motility.

 - Fiber is present in high amounts in prunes, figs, nuts, seeds, and other fruits and vegetables.

 Nutrient deficiencies are common even in normal and overweight adults; 6% of the U.S. population - for example - is deficient in vitamin C. Inadequate intake of fiber is also common.
-Most medical associations recommend that adults consume 25-38 grams of fiber per day to maintain a healthy gastrointestinal tract and prevent constipation, but the average American adult consumes only 8-12 grams per day β less than half of whatβs needed!
+Most medical associations recommend that adults consume 25-38 grams of fiber per day to support a healthy gastrointestinal tract, but the average American adult consumes only 8-12 grams per day – less than half of what’s needed!

 Nutrient or Mineral Excesses

 Getting too many micronutrients is not a good thing, either!
-Evidence suggests that excess iron, vitamin D, and calcium can cause constipation.
+Evidence suggests that excess iron, vitamin D, and calcium may contribute to constipation.
 Additionally, excess metals like lead can result in constipation.

 Food Allergies & Sensitivities